Reviews and Appeals

 What happens at the review?

-The original ARCP panel will reconvene, either in person or remotely (phone or Skype).
+The original ARCP panel will reconvene, either in person or remotely (phone or virtual).
 They will re-examine your ePortfolio, taking into consideration the information provided in your Trainee Statement of Review/Appeal form.
 The panel will decide to uphold their original decision or overturn this and issue a new ARCP outcome.
 We will write to you following the review to confirm the outcome.

 Can I withdraw my appeal request?